kausgang/audio-mark/README.md

 # audio-mark
- Place your mp3 files in public/AUDIO folder.
+ Place your audio files in public/AUDIO folder.

  Make sure to preserve the txt files with audiobook.
 They contain bookmarks.